Proscribed, Semi-legal and Illegal Activities

 - Berzerker - Text by M. Alan Kazlev

 Sentient being, whether biont, vec, or ai, psycho-engineered or otherwise psychologically modified for combat, so as to go into a wild fighting or killing rage when triggered by a particular stimulus.
 Usually the stimulus is a neural implant, although sometimes chemical or metabolic triggers are used.

-- Best Friends - Text by Michael Beck
+- Best Friend Sophtware - Text by Steve Bowers

 - Black Net, The - Text by Todd Drashner